kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

 Having quick access to all these statistics helps you be more productive.
 But there is quite a bit of work go get off the ground.
 That brings me to item #1:

-# 1. Deploying Graphite is a huge pain in the ass
+# 1. Deploying Graphite is a pain in the ass

 Graphite is such a strange beast.
 It was developed at Orbitz (maybe to track how many airlines still give out free peanuts?) and is open-sourced under the Apache license.
 It is written in Python and is actually made up of 3 main parts: